ijs32/rust-book/README.md

 - [x] Chapter 6  - Enums and Pattern Matching

-- [ ] Chapter 7  - Managing Growing Projects
+- [x] Chapter 7  - Managing Growing Projects -- decided not to make a folder for this one and instead just read through the chapter

 - [ ] Chapter 8  - Common Collections